RedPitaya/Documentation/appsFeatures/examples/acquisition/acqRF-exm1.rst

         .. code-block:: c

-            /* Red Pitaya C API example Acquiring a signal from a buffer
-            * This application acquires a signal on a specific channel */
+            /* Red Pitaya C API example of Acquiring a signal on external trigger on a specific channel */

             #include <stdio.h>
             #include <stdlib.h>